TamakoTuan/Webpage-navigation/README.md

 # Webpage-navigation
 Tamako’s Webpage navigation
 This is my first open source project
-Nothing mainly because of a project
+Nothing mainly because of interesting
 You can use it for your own website without authorization